SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I loved her so much.*

-*Even if for a split second, I'll have her back.*
+*Even if it's for a split second, I'll have her back.*

 Whispering to herself, she tries to spark some courage.
 "Come on Sunset, just go talk to her… just… go talk… to her…"